 - 3-Minute Article

 The balance in your retirement accounts indicates how much you have saved for retirement.
 However, it’s not necessarily an indicator of how much you’ll receive when you retire.
-A portion of the savings in each of your retirement accounts will likely need to go to taxes.
-But since not all retirement income is taxed the same way, you can strategically withdraw from different accounts at different times to lessen the impact of your tax burden.
-The tactics that work best for you will depend on your age, level of income, and current and future tax brackets.
-That’s why it’s best to work with your tax advisor to develop a plan for minimizing your retirement taxes – and keeping as much of your money as you can.
+A portion of the savings in your retirement accounts will likely go to taxes.
+But since not all retirement income is taxed the same way, you can strategically withdraw from different accounts at different times to lessen the impact of taxes on your retirement savings.
+The tactics that work best for you may depend on your age, level of income, and current and future tax brackets.
+That’s why it’s best to work with a tax professional to develop a plan for minimizing your retirement taxes – and keeping as much of your money as you can.

-1. When to claim Social Security
+1. When to Consider Claiming Social Security Benefits

 Should you claim Social Security early or late?
 There are trade-offs for both scenarios.
 You may be aware that waiting to claim Social Security until age 70 – the latest age you can claim benefits – can increase the amount you receive each month.
-But did you know that taking a higher benefit can also help you with taxes?
-The more you receive from Social Security, the less you have to take from other assets to meet your desired retirement income – meaning those other assets can continue to potentially grow.
+But did you know that this strategy can also impact your taxes?
+That’s because the more you receive from Social Security, the less you may have to take from other assets to help meet your desired retirement income – meaning those other assets can continue to potentially grow.
 On the other hand, you might choose to claim Social Security earlier, which could reduce the amount you receive and instead rely more heavily on your other retirement accounts for income.

-The IRS requires you to withdraw from qualified retirement accounts after age 73.1 The amount of your RMD is calculated based on your life expectancy and takes into account all of your tax-deferred retirement accounts, including 401(k)s, 403(b)s, 457(b)s, and traditional IRAs and SEP IRAs.
-It will be taxed as ordinary income — which is any money you receive that is not a gain on an investment — according to your tax bracket.
+The IRS requires you to withdraw from qualified retirement accounts after age 73.1 The amount of your required minimum distribution (RMD) is calculated based on your life expectancy and takes into consideration all of your tax-deferred retirement accounts, including 401(k)s, 403(b)s, 457(b)s, traditional IRAs, and SEP IRAs.
+Your RMD is taxed as ordinary income (any money you receive that’s not a gain on an investment) according to your tax bracket.
 For some people, their tax bracket goes down due to lower income in retirement.
 For others, however, it remains level or even increases.
-Talk with your advisor about the timing that works best for you and your situation.
+Talk with a financial professional to determine the timing that works best for you and your situation.

-If you invest in . . .
+If you invest in:

-• Traditional IRAs and 401(k)s: Your withdrawals will be taxed as ordinary income.
+- 2. Traditional IRAs and 401(k)s: Your withdrawals will be taxed as ordinary income.